 Kadizora Camp is situated between the Vumbura River and Selinda Spillway.
 It lies in the remote northern part of the Okavango Delta over-looking a panoramic seasonal floodplain.
 Giant Marulas, Sycamore figs, Jackalberries and Rain trees provide a canopy of shade throughout the camp.
 The bar, lounge, reception and dining area form a horse-shoe shape around the sandy fire pit.
 From there, a decked walkway leads you to an inviting swimming pool with a view over the floodplain.

-The Camps accommodation consists of 10 luxury tents, each one well-positioned to provide privacy and iconic views of Africa.
+The Camps accommodation consists of 8 luxury tents and x4 standard tents.
 The tents are spacious and furnished in a classic style ensuring that time between activities is spent relaxing comfortably.

 Kadizora is the only camp in the Okavango Delta to offer hot air ballooning.
 You have the option, of booking an early morning hot air balloon flight to soar over the Delta at sunrise and view game from above.